About

 Calling all surfers, snorkelers, and history buffs!
 Kohanaiki Beach Park is an outdoor paradise waiting for you to discover its riches.

-While the water conditions can be too rough for winter swimming, the summer brings more favorable conditions, transforming the park into a more family-friendly beach destination.
+While the water conditions can be too rough for winter swimming, the summer brings more favorable conditions.
+The season transforms the park into a more family-friendly beach destination.

 A striking feature of Kohanaiki Beach Park is its beautiful coral reefs paired with ancient Hawaiian fishponds.
 This combination of natural and cultural attractions is unique among Big Island's beach parks.
-Visitors can indulge in snorkeling to explore the vibrant marine life of the coral reefs and take leisurely strolls to discover the fishponds, which are a testament to the ingenuity of early Hawaiian people.
+Visitors can snorkel the vibrant reefs and take strolls to discover the fishponds.

 The park was once a significant fishing and agricultural area for ancient Hawaiians.
 The preserved fishponds within the park serve as a living reminder of early Hawaiian civilization's resourcefulness, where they utilized these ponds to raise fish for sustenance.

 The park is located along the Kohanaiki Trail, stretching from Mount Hualalai to the ocean shore.
-This trail is part of the ancient Hawaiian land division system known as an ahupua'a, which was a sustainable way for upslope (mauka) and shore (makai) communities to share and benefit from resources in both locations.
+This trail is part of the ancient Hawaiian land division system known as an ahupua'a.
+It was a sustainable way for upslope (mauka) and shore (makai) communities to share and benefit from combined resources.

 Visitors can explore two historical trails dating back to the 1800s: Ala Kahakai (Trail by the Sea) and Ala Mamalahoa.
 Scattered around the area are 14 ancient shrines or altars.
 A unique artifact is the Konane Board, akin to a Hawaiian version of Chinese Checkers, carved into flat rock.